hlim0072/Portfolio/Projects/Virtual_Internship/README.md

 #### Unit: ADS2001 (2025, Semester 1)

 Objective:
-- Given chat log data from 75 teams that participated in Nephrotex Virtual Internships, we train models to predict student performance (final results on the internship report) and extract the predictive factors of student performance (team-level).
+- Given chat log data (19,180 messages) from 75 teams that participated in Nephrotex Virtual Internships, we train models to predict student performance (final results on the internship report) and extract the predictive factors of student performance (team-level).

 Main outcomes:
 - Data manipulation to group data by the 75 teams instead of the original single-message level dataset,